COVID-19 pandemic in Belgium: October 2020 to April 2021 – return to lockdown

 The average number of daily new infections had risen to 1,440 by the beginning of October.
 The situation in Belgium was in line with that of other countries in the EU.

 New data on 30 October showed that Belgium had the highest infection rate in Europe.
 The new Prime Minister, Alexander De Croo therefore announced that a national lockdown would be reintroduced from 2 November onward.
 Non-essential shops were to close, households were only allowed one visitor at a time and school holidays were extended to 15 November.
 Mr De Croo said that the restrictions would remain in place until at least mid-December.

 In mid-October 2020, 26 people working at the Doel Nuclear Power Station tested positive for COVID-19.
 At that time the possibility of further infections could not be ruled out.
 Working at home - if possible - was encouraged to control the breakout.
 The employees affected included some with important tasks in the nuclear power plant.
 Engie Electrabel assured that the safety of the nuclear power plant would not be compromised.
 During the first wave in the spring, far fewer infections were detected.

 In early December, a care home in Mol, Belgium celebrated Saint Nicholas Day, but an asymptomatic visitor spread the infection to 131 residents and 36 staff, turning the event into a superspreading event.
 27 residents later died.

 May to October 2021 – easing of lockdown

 On 19 May, the Belgian Federal Police have launched a manhunt for a Belgian soldier who deserted and stolen military weapons.
 The unnamed soldier made death threats against Marc Van Ranst and has left letters saying that the soldier is willing to kill police officers.
 His letters also said that he can't live in a country "where politicians and virologists have taken everything away from us."

 The man later named Jürgen Conings was later found dead, having killed himself after a manhunt.

 October 2021 to March 2022 – new restrictions

-Consultative Committee announced new restrictions on 26 October, 17 November, 26 November and 3 December.
+The Consultative Committee announced new restrictions on 26 October, 17 November, 26 November and 3 December.

 On 26 November, Belgium reported the first confirmed case of the Omicron variant in Europe; an unvaccinated person who had travelled from Egypt via Turkey on 11 November.